DJ LeMahieu Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.97 team ERA ranks seventh among all MLB pitching staffs.
+- The Brewers have a 3.94 team ERA that ranks seventh across all MLB pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (180 total, 1.3 per game).
+- Brewers pitchers combine to give up 180 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).

 © 2023 Data Skrive.
 All rights reserved.